akrishna5/ISAA-Project/README.md

 To secure the file:
 1. Uploading of file on the server.</br>
 2. Dividing the uploaded file into N-equal-parts (33kb each) and stored in "files" folder.</br>
-3. Encrypting all the parts of the file using any 1 of the 4 algorithms (Algorithm is changed with every part in round-robin-fashion) and stored in "encrypted" folder.</br>
+3. Encrypting all the parts of the file using any 1 of the 4 algorithms and stored in "encrypted" folder.</br>
+(Algorithm is changed with every part in round-robin-fashion)</br>
-4. Public-key will be generated and hence secured.</br>
+4. Public-key will be generated and hence the file is secured.</br>

 To restore the file:</br>
 1. Load the public-key on the server.</br>